Josef Myrow

-Josef Myrow (February 18, 1910 – December 24, 1987 in Los Angeles, California) was a Russian Empire-born composer, known for his work in film scores in the 1940s and 1950s.
+Josef Myrow (February 18, 1910 – December 24, 1987 in Los Angeles, California) was a Russian-born composer, known for his work in film scores in the 1940s and 1950s.
 He was twice nominated for an Academy Award: in 1947 for the song "You Do" from the film Mother Wore Tights and in 1950 for "Wilhelmina" from the film Wabash Avenue.
 Both songs were written with Mack Gordon.
-Other notable compositions include "Autumn Nocturne" (with Kim Gannon) and "You Make Me Feel So Young" (again with Mack Gordon).
+Other notable compositions include "Autumn Nocturne" (lyrics later added by Kim Gannon) and "You Make Me Feel So Young" (again with Mack Gordon).

 He also wrote, with Robert Mills, "C A P Is on the Go", the official song of the Civil Air Patrol, the United States Air Force Auxiliary.

-He died from the effects of Parkinson's disease, In late 1987.
+He died from the effects of Parkinson's disease in late 1987.
+He was married to Beatrice Myrow.